 The intentional way is about starting by getting clear on what you really want and where you would best thrive.

-The desire for the more intentional way is exactly why people see a career coach or use a career clarity process of some kind.
+The desire for the more intentional way is exactly why people see a career coach, join a career transition support group, or use a career clarity process of some kind.
 And why they might use an understanding job search coach so that the job search process itself can be more intentional and effective.